In college, my friends and I had a saying:

-As time, experience, and study have expanded my understanding of the Bible, I begin to see that the bulk of the stories it contains are pictures of God showing us what he is like often by revealing what he is not like.
+Time, experience, and study have expanded my understanding of the Bible as well, showing me that the bulk of the stories it contains are pictures of who and what God is, painted most often by revealing what he is not.
 This particular learning tool can prove quite effective with human minds struggling to comprehend a silent and invisible God.
-But nuance is easily missed under a strictly literal view of the text.
+But nuance is too often ignored under a strictly literal view of the text.

 Lesson #1: God does not require human blood to be appeased.

 If you believe that the revelation of God’s nature to mankind has been given throughout history progressively, then this little nugget would have rocked the ancients’ overall understanding of deities in general and the God of Israel in particular.
 But this was just a stepping-stone to a broader understanding of what made the God of Israel different.
 Fast forward to the establishment of the temple cult under Moses’ leadership.
-Here God distinguished himself from other gods by commanding one animal sacrifice each year that would suffice for the entire nation.
+Here God distinguished himself from other gods by commanding one animal sacrifice each year to bring justice for the entire nation.

 Lesson #2: God does not require unlimited animal sacrifices.

-Lesson #3: God does not require blood.
-God does not need to be appeased.
+Lesson #3: God does not require blood because God does not need to be appeased.

-In 2011 I wrote a blog post called Walking Through the Pieces.
-It went on to become my second all-time most-read page, clocking in at a whopping 1,622 lifetime views at the time of this writing.
-Only my Homepage/Archives have received more hits and no other post of mine comes anywhere near these numbers.
-Looking at the vast amount of interest in this topic has prompted me to keep digging into the story.
+In 2011 I wrote a post called Walking Through the Pieces.
+It went on to become my all-time most-read page, clocking in at a whopping 10,209 views as of January 6, 2020.
+No other post of mine has come anywhere near this number.
+Looking at the vast amount of interest in this topic has prompted me to keep digging into the story, and

 I have finally come to the conclusion that Genesis 15 is yet another look at what God is not like.

 In the cultures contemporary to Abram, people made agreements this way: they cut animals in two and spread the pieces apart, leaving a path between them.
-Both parties then walked down the path and stated the terms of the covenant they were making.
-The pathway between the animals symbolized a vow and a curse in one: I promise to do thus and so, and may this happen to me if I do not keep my end of the bargain.
+Both parties walked between the pieces while stating the terms of the covenant.
+Walking the path symbolized a vow and a curse in one: I promise to do thus and so, and may this happen to me if I do not keep my end of the bargain.
 The practice was quite common and would have been second nature to Abram.
-Problem is, Abram was asleep when the covenant was ‘cut’.
+Problem is, Abram was asleep when his covenant with God was ‘cut’.
 He did not walk through the pieces of the animals at all.

 Throughout the Old Testament it was God’s practice to reveal himself over and against the surrounding gods and cultures of the day.
 In Genesis 15 we find a God who does not bargain with mankind.
-When God says he will do something, he will do it, independent of any belief or behavior on our part.
+When God says he will do something, he does it, independent of any belief or behavior on man’s part.
 The lesson here is clear: God does what is right without requiring anything in return.
-He is a God of blessing not cursing, a God of grace not law and burdens.
+He is a God of blessing not cursing, a God of grace not law.
 Too bad Sonny did not understand that all he need do was ask.

 Today, most Evangelicals will tell you that salvation is part of a covenant with God called the gospel (good news).
-They say our part of the bargain is to believe that Jesus’ death paid God back for our sins because God requires a blood sacrifice.
-Whoever refuses to hold up our end of the covenant (believe) will be treated like those slaughtered animals and suffer an eternity in hell (at the hand of God, no less)!
+They use Abram’s initial belief in the promise of an heir to teach that man’s part of the bargain is to believe that Jesus’ death paid God back for our sins because God requires blood.
+Whoever refuses to hold up man’s end of the covenant (by believing) will be treated like those slaughtered animals – except they will suffer an eternity in hell (at the hand of God, no less)!

 What if the story of Jesus dying on a cross was never about salvation, because we don’t need salvation, because the prophets told true: GOD DOES NOT REQUIRE BLOOD OR NEED TO BE APPEASED?

-The literal interpretation of the Bible has served for hundreds of years to perpetuate division, hatred, and war – our modern forms of ritual sacrifice – all in the name of religion.
-It is time for the world to be turned upside down again.
-It is time to challenge the powers that be with the nuance of a Biblical narrative that reveals a God more loving and full of grace than any of us have ever dared to imagine or hope for.
+The literal interpretation of the Bible has served for hundreds of years to perpetrate division, hatred, and war – our modern forms of ritual sacrifice – all in the name of religion.
+It is time for the world to be turned upside down once again.
+It is time to challenge the powers that be with the nuance of a Biblical narrative that reveals a God more loving and full of grace than any of us have ever dared imagine or hope for.
 A God who blesses no matter what, loves no matter what, and requires nothing in return – not even belief that he exists.
-A God who needs no blood to be appeased but stands in opposition to the angry gods invented by violent men to control people ruled by fear, guilt, and shame.
+A God who needs no blood to be appeased, but stands in opposition to the angry, bloodthirsty ‘gods’ invented by violent men, designed to control people using fear, guilt, and shame.

-True change could begin to happen once we know the opposite of what we are.
+True change can happen once we know the opposite of what we are.
 God grant that we be given the eyes to see, the ears to hear, and the courage to face the truth.